The basis of genre in the positioning of narrative inequity

 Beyond simply aping a sequence of "mythical" story beats, the writers behind The Matrix managed to assimilate the exact areas of conflict found in Star Wars.
 That familiar feeling between the two is more than the stuff of legend, it is quantifiable dramatic focus.

 This popular pattern extends into the animation sector of modern American animation.
 Like Star Wars, The Matrix and How to Train Your Dragon, Kung Fu Panda focuses its areas of conflict on similar problems.
 Po's Universe?
 Beyond his obvious weight issues, Po is the son of the Noodle Soup king--nowhere close to his dream of fighting alongside the Furious Five.
 Shifu's Mind?
-Unlike Morpheus and Ben, this Influence Character believes wholeheartedly that Po is NOT the one.
+Unlike Morpheus and Ben, this Obstacle Character believes wholeheartedly that Po is NOT the one.
 Their Relationship?
 This time it's Po trying to do the convincing, in addition to the traditional changes to thinking that come from a mentor.
-And finally, the Overall Story?
+And finally, the Objective Story?
 More kung-fu fighting and mayhem spurred on by an evil Villain.

 These repeated patterns of Genre explain why all these films have a familiar ring to them.
 Regardless of subject matter, stories explores the same KIND of conflict.
-Their Main Characters deal with problematic situations (Universe), their Influence Characters strict attitudes (Mind), their Relationship between those two characters deals in manipulations (Psychology) and finally, their Overall Stories deal with problematic activities (Physics).
+Their Main Characters deal with problematic situations (Universe), their Obstacle Characters strict attitudes (Mind), their Relationship between those two characters deals in manipulations (Psychology) and finally, their Overall Stories deal with problematic activities (Physics).

 Want to create a similar feel to these films?
 Set up a similar construct with your own story.
 Want to create something different, something a bit off the norm?
 Mix and match the throughlines into a different combination that an Audience won't expect.
 As always, there is nothing wrong with one particular structural base, only options for Authors who wish to infuse their stories with meaning and purpose.